Latency Minimization for Multiuser Computation Offloading in Fog-Radio Access Networks: Introduction

 Back to F-RAN, this work focuses on the fog-assisted computation offloading.
-Different from the above MEC models, the fog-assisted computation offloading model consists of three layers, the UE layer, the fog layer and the cloud layer; see Fig.~\ref{fig:model} for an illustration.
+Different from the above MEC models, the fog-assisted computation offloading model consists of three layers, the UE layer, the fog layer and the cloud layer; see Figure~\ref{fig:model} for an illustration.
 Each UE offloads its computation task to F-RAN via one of the fog nodes.
 The tasks may be processed by the fog nodes or further offloaded to the cloud, depending on the computation and the fronthaul capacities of the fog nodes.
 To guarantee fairness, a min-max latency minimization criterion is adopted herein to optimize the F-RAN resources---which include the UE-Fog association, radio and computation resources---so that the worst latency of all UEs induced by transmission and computation is as small as possible.
 This min-max latency optimization problem is formulated as an MINP.
 With a careful treatment of the binary variables, we show that the MINP can be equivalently reformulated into a form involving only continuous variables, and thereby powerful machinery in continuous optimization can be exploited to handle it.
 Specifically, by incorporating the idea of majorization minimization (MM)~\cite{MM} and the weighted MMSE (WMMSE) reformulation~\cite{Shi}, we develop an {\it inexact} MM algorithm for the min-max problem with convergence guarantee to a Karush-Kuhn-Tucker (KKT) solution.

 We should mention that the aforementioned min-max fairness problem assumes that each fog node individually forwards the associated UE's task to the cloud, if the task is processed at the cloud.
 To fully capture the cooperative gain of the fog nodes, we also consider a cooperative offloading strategy, where all the fog nodes compress-and-forward their received signals to the cloud.
-Under this cooperative offloading scheme, the UE-to-cloud channel can be seen as a virtual multiple-access channel (V-MAC).
-By applying a similar discrete-to-continuous variable reformulation, an inexact MM algorithm is developed to find a solution for the cooperative offloading.
+With cooperative offloading, the UE-to-cloud channel can be seen as a virtual multiple-access channel (V-MAC).
+By applying a similar discrete-to-continuous variable reformulation, an inexact MM algorithm is developed to find a solution.
 Simulation results demonstrate that the cooperative offloading can generally provide better latency performance as compared with the non-cooperative one.